hean01/hean01.github.io/content/post/bravo-apple-juice-cider.md

 bigimg = [{src = "/img/bravo_apple_cider.jpg"}]
 +++

-I got interested to bew a hard cider to this midsummer.
-I found that someone had success to brew a cider on a specific store bought apple cider (Bravo äppel juice) available here in sweden.
+I got interested to brew a hard cider to this midsummer.
+I found that someone had success to brew a cider on a specific store bought apple cider (Bravo äppel juice) available here in Sweden.
 So this is my go at that.

 The docket on the juice package told me that there are 9.5g sugar per